s-ranveer/s-ranveer.github.io/_publications/MaRePReL.md

   2. **Handling Non-Stationarity Through Task Distribution**:
      The planner in MaRePReL acts as a centralized controller, ensuring that agents receive well-defined, non-overlapping tasks.
 By structuring interactions, MaRePReL reduces the chaotic nature of multiagent interactions and mitigates non-stationarity, leading to more stable learning.
   3. **Improving Sample Efficiency with Abstraction Reasoning**:
-     Inspired by the work in [RePReL], MaRePReL also incorporates domain knowledge represented in the form of Dynamic First-Order Conditional Influence (D-FOCI) statements to extract only the most relevant state features needed for each agent’s sub-task.
+     Inspired by the work in [RePReL](https://starling.utdallas.edu/assets/pdfs/Kokel_ICAPS2021.pdf), MaRePReL also incorporates domain knowledge represented in the form of Dynamic First-Order Conditional Influence (D-FOCI) statements to extract only the most relevant state features needed for each agent’s sub-task.
 This helps reduce the number of samples required for training, enabling efficient learning in complex environments.
   4. **Enhancing Generalization Across Tasks Through Task Specific Lower-Level Policies**:
       Once abstracted, multiple lower level reinforcement learning policies to learn how to act in different tasks in the abstract state space for different agents.